ronnikn/shelly.blu.button.standalone/README.md

-# Shelly.blu.button.standalone
-Script to make Your Shelly Blu Button 1 talk directly to Your Shelly Plus or Pro device
+# With this script, You will be able to control the relay of a Shelly Plus or Pro device directly with Shelly Blu Button 1 without any use of internet, wifi or gateway.

-# This is a modified script from https://github.com/ALLTERCO/shelly-script-examples/blob/main/ble-shelly-btn.js

-I couldn't get i to work as intended, soo I did som small changes
+ This is a modified script from https://github.com/ALLTERCO/shelly-script-examples/blob/main/ble-shelly-btn.js I couldn't get i to work as intended, soo I did som small changes
 # Setup

 - ### First enter The Shelly's Web UI by entering it's ip-adress in a browser.